 HOT OFFER!
 Get $100 credit on us!
 Switch your internet to MATE and get $100 credit on your account once connected!...Use promo code MATE100 at checkout!
 Ends 31st July 2022!

-sick of your internet dropping out? these mates rates tips will help
+Sick of your internet dropping out?
+Follow these tips

 Internet | 6 February 2018